DO the shake ‘n’ Vac and put the freshness back,

 do the shake ‘n’ vac and put the freshness back.

 When your carpets smell fresh, your room does too

-The tale of the vacuum cleaner and the glass ashtray
+Memories of the old-style vacuum cleaner and the packed-glass ashtray

 Also vacuum cleaners were not very featherweight back in the 70s and 80s so we’ve got to hand it to Jenny for pushing the hefty machine around whilst doing the Shake ‘n’ Vac’.
 A combination of pushing, dancing and singing probably meant poor Jenny collapsed on the sofa and nodded-off after filming the commercial!

-The glass ashtray (sometimes full – The Royale Family comes to mind) taking centre stage on the coffee table is a reminder of how things were during the yester-years.
-Stale tobacco aroma engulfed us as we entered and clung to clothes for hours.
+The glass ashtray, full of cigarette-ends, took centre stage on the coffee table – a reminder of how things were during the 70s and 80s: stale tobacco aroma engulfed us as we entered and clung to clothes for hours.
 And of course the smell drifted into the carpets too … Shake ‘n’ Vac to the rescue!

 A fab performance by the original Shake ‘n’ Vac queen

 Jenny packs in singing, shaking and dancing during the thirty-second advert.
 Her enthusiasm for vacuuming was pretty amazing.
 She helped the producers of Shake ‘n’ Vac, Glade, shift millions of bottles.
 A dazzling performance ending with clean carpets and a fresh smelling room.
 As the curtains closed the audience continued singing ‘Do the Shake ‘n’ Vac and put the freshness back‘.